PebbleBonk/persite/src/posts/projects/datalibrarian/datalibrarian.md

-# DataLibrarian
-This project was one of those ”this will be a tad too much” ones.
+>This project was one of those ”this will be a tad too much” ones.
 As I was working on the [CropperHead](/projects/cropperhead) project, I realised that I needed more training data – a lot more.
+>

-First, I naturally tried to rely on my friends: by asking them to dive into their dark, tech side and export me their libraries of photos that had been cropper.
+>First, I naturally tried to rely on my friends: by asking them to dive into their dark, tech side and export me their libraries of photos that had been cropper.
 Practically the same that I had done with the [PhotoAnnotator] tool.
+>

-However, this proved a tad cumbersome, as the crop info I had extracted was only applicable for those performed with Adobe Lightroom.
+>However, this proved a tad cumbersome, as the crop info I had extracted was only applicable for those performed with Adobe Lightroom.
+>

-So, I decided to give an opportunity for the end users to help me gather the much needed data – crowdsourcing at its best!
+>So, I decided to give an opportunity for the end users to help me gather the much needed data – crowdsourcing at its best!

 ## Needs
 To collect the data effectively, I would need means to record the preferred crop at the UI, a backend to sort and validate the data and finally places to store the items.
 The UI I implemented in the [CropperHead UI project].
 For the storage, I went with mongoDB for the labels and AWS S3 free tier for the images.
 The basic architecture and plans are shown in image below.